0xDBFB7/synchrotron-project/notes.md

 > photons/s in a 10 eV bandwidth) is a satisfactory source [7.8, 151J for EXAFS
 > work when a curved crystal (focusing type) spectrograph is used as the analyzer.
 > [@XRay1991, p.269]

+There's a brand of "metal-jet" x-ray sources that seem to have great flux properties nowadays.

 #### If relativistic charges instead radiated parallel to the acceleration, rather than in the direction of the velocity, would synchrotrons still be possible?